bookofproofs/bookofproofs.github.io/_sources/history/19th-century/polya.md

 * Pólya had been promoted to extraordinary professor at ETH in Zürich in 1920.
 * While the book was being worked on, Pólya continued a remarkable series of publications, with a total of 31 papers appearing during the three years 1926-28.
 * In 1933 Pólya was awarded a second Rockefeller Fellowship, this time to allow him to visit Princeton.
-* He returned to Zürich but in 1940 the political situation in Europe forced Pólya to move to the United States where, after working at Brown University for two years and Smith College for a short while, he took up an appointment at Stanford.
 * Before going to the United States Pólya had a draft of a book How to solve it written in German.
 * Pólya published further books on the art of solving mathematical problems.
 * While we are looking at Pólya's contributions to teaching, and many people consider this to be his greatest contribution to mathematics, let us give some further quotes from Pólya on this topic.